Tips that will make your study smart and crack the UPSC Civil Services IAS Mains exam 2020-21 without a doubt.

-The Union Public Service Commission (UPSC) Civil Services Mains Exam 2016 is nearing and only 30+ odd days are left.
-And, if candidates who have qualified for the mains exam have already formulated a preparation plan and following it then stay relaxed and stick to it while for those who still stumbling and couldn’t come up with a best possible strategy then here’s some tips on which topics to be given importance and topics that have to be avoided in order to bone up preparation and hold off wasting your time and energy on covering needless ones.
+The Union Public Service Commission (UPSC) Civil Services Mains Exam 2020 is scheduled for January 2021.
+And, if candidates who qualify for the mains exam have already formulated a preparation plan and following it then stay relaxed and stick to it while for those who still stumbling and couldn’t come up with a best possible strategy then here’s some tips on which topics to be given importance and topics that have to be avoided in order to bone up preparation and hold off wasting your time and energy on covering needless ones.

 Things not to do